 - Historical, Theoretical, and Critical Studies of Psychology

 - Clinical Developmental Neuropsychology

-Please note that Clinical Neuropsychology and Clinical Developmental Neuropsychology are part of the Clinical and Clinical Developmental programs, respectively.
+**Please note: Clinical Neuropsychology and Clinical Developmental Neuropsychology are part of the Clinical and Clinical Developmental programs, respectively.

 - “When is the deadline to apply?”
-A: The deadline for the Fall 2019 application cycle is Wednesday, December 12, 2018.
+A: The deadline for the Fall 2020 application cycle is Sunday, December 15, 2019.
 We usually open the online system in mid-October which remains open for two months, until mid-December each year.
-Please note that December 12, 2018, is the last day to create an application for Fall 2019 admission.
-You will have until December 31, 2018 to upload everything before the Admissions system is closed.
+Please note that December 15, 2019, is the last day to create an application for Fall 2020 admission.
+After your application has been opened, you will have until December 31, 2019 to upload everything before the Admissions system is closed.
 It is recommended to submit a complete application in October, thus allowing adequate time to attend to your application in case of unexpected delays.
 We have one Admissions cycle per year which is for the Fall term of the following school year.
 The only time to apply is October to December for the following September.

 - “I don’t have my GRE scores.
 Will this be a problem?”
 A: General GRE scores are required to apply to graduate school in Psychology for all areas, and Subject GRE scores are required for applicants interested in Clinical and Clinical-Developmental (including the Neuro streams in C and CD).
 Subject testing is done less frequently than the General testing, so it is strongly suggested that you plan your Subject testing well in advance of your application.